Use of U-PVC in engineering applications is well established.

 Besides, over a period of time, due to wear and tear of the screw/barrel, the output also decreases.

 It is therefore advisable to ask the die manufacturer to provide die to produce minimum wall thickness as per the tolerance required.
-If slightly more thickness is required, it can be achieved through use of additives including appropriate processing aid.
+If slightly more thickness is required, it can be achieved through the use of additives including appropriate processing aid.

 It is also advisable to ask for additional front plates in the die.